sharathsarangmath/hotel-ai-chatbot-test/README.md

 # Hotel AI Chatbot QA Suite

-A comprehensive AI/LLM test suite for a hotel concierge chatbot built on the Anthropic Claude API.
+A test suite for a hotel concierge chatbot powered by the Anthropic Claude API.
-This project demonstrates production-grade QA engineering practices for AI agent testing including correctness evaluation, relevance testing, tone validation, and adversarial red teaming.
+Covers correctness, relevance, tone, adversarial robustness, and RAG pipeline validation across 100 test cases organised in a golden dataset.

 ---